kkredit/z_check/README.md

 project and integrate with your build system.
 For small programs, build and link directly.
 For larger programs, z_check makes a good static library.

+## Branches
+There exist a few branches with additional features.
+These features are excluded from master because either they would not be used in most projects or they violate the design value of simplicity.
+- `variants`: contains a few different flavors of Z_CHECK:
+    - Z_CHECKG: you name the label to 'goto'
+    - Z_CHECKC: even if the condition evaluates to true, do not 'goto'
+- `xentoollog`: contains support for xentoollog as a logging target (wip)
+- `zf_log`: contains support for [zf_log](https://github.com/wonder-mice/zf_log) as a logging target (wip)

 ## Wishlist
 - `Z_CHECK` variant that doesn't require `status` variable